-A helpful hint here: ensure your units of measurement are standardized—ie, consistently keep track of your materials by number of units, or by number of boxes, or by weight, etc.—to make it easier to reconcile your accounts.
+A helpful hint here: ensure your units of measurement are standardized—ie, consistently keep track of your materials by the number of units, by the number of boxes, or by weight, etc.—to make it easier to reconcile your accounts.

 These reviews also provide the opportunity to exercise quality control protocols on your inventory.

 Is my whole team able to track any given unit at any given time?

 Employees in several different positions across your business will likely need to pinpoint where a given order is in the supply chain at a moment’s notice (to see, for instance, if a product is being prepared for shipment, or if it has already been dispatched).

 This can be especially crucial if a given product has been recalled and your team needs to act fast to make sure it isn’t reaching store shelves.
 If you don’t currently have one, evaluate your options for building an easy-to-use and responsive tracking system.